Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 The fingering will mess with you at first.
 It’s not so much that it’s difficult, just a little awkward for a beginner.
 But with practice, you can get this one.

-The chord/key produces a very melancholy mood and/or sense of an unavoidable tragedy.
+The chord/key produces a melancholy mood and a sense of an unavoidable tragedy.

 D minor must have the notes: D, F, and A.